 • Enter the name Pin and click OK to finish creating the group and add it to the Treeview.

 Geometric properties of the pin

 - Enter the thickness as 10 and the attribute name as Pin Thickness 10.
-Click OK - Box-select the Pin in the View window and from the Treeview drag and drop Pin Thickness 10 onto the selected features.
+Click OK - Box-select the Pin in the View window and from the selected features.

 Redisplay the lug